mahlheim/sturdy-spoon/sampleREADME.md

 ## [Questions](#Questions)

 ## Description
-This is a sample of the README generator
+This is a sample README to display the functionality of my README generator

 ## Installation
-clone the repo and install inquirer from npmjs.com to run the application
+clone the app from the repo and install inquirer from npmjs.com

 ## Usage
-run node index.js in the command line, then answer the questions
+run 'node index.js' from the command line and answer the questions

 ## Contributions
 N/A

 ## License
-Apache license.
+IBM license.
-Please refer to https://www.apache.org/licenses/LICENSE-2.0 for more details.
+Please refer to https://www.ibm.com/about/software-licensing/us-en/licensing/license_information_documents for more details.

 ## Tests
 N/A

 ## Questions
 Contact me on [GitHub](https://github.com/mahlheim)!
-Otherwise, email me at ahlheimmonique@gmial.com!
+Otherwise, email me at ahlheimmonique@gmail.com!
 Thanks!